-1. It is the priority of the Court to provide adequate and qualified staffing for offices and departments while ensuring efficiency.
-Requests for staff should be made only for new programs and/or upon demonstrated increases in service requirements that cannot be met with improved technology or changes in procedures.

-- 2. Positions will only be recommended and approved when a verifiable need is demonstrated.
+- 1. It is the priority of the Court to provide adequate and qualified staffing for offices and departments while ensuring efficiency.
+Requests for staff should be made only for new programs and/or upon demonstrated increases in service requirements that cannot be met with improved technology or changes in procedures. - 2.
+Positions will only be recommended and approved when a verifiable need is demonstrated.
 Complete documentation to include any applicable and verifiable statistics, metrics, compliance requirements, job description, etc. should be provided at the time of the request. - 3.
 The Court encourages and supports the allocation of funding to ensure the County's work force is properly trained.
 It is recommended that all department heads as well as elected officials additionally support reasonable continuing education requests. - 4.
 The Court strives to ensure, where possible and practical, that employee compensation will be competitive with other similarly situated counties and/or local municipalities. - 5.
-The Budget Office will maintain a budget on each position in an effort to identify "unallocated" funds available for the purpose of recruiting, re-classifications and re-organizations.
+The Budget Office will maintain a budget on each position in an effort to identify "excess" funds available for the purpose of recruiting, re-classifications and reorganizations.
 Position control will be utilized on all salary line items with the exception of line item 001107, Temporary and Seasonal.
 Monies remaining in a salary line due to a position being vacant may not be used to increase a position's salary/rate of pay but may be used to pay out leave time when a position is vacated. - 6.
 Each year merit money allocation, funding and adoption will be based on salaries as of the last pay period in March with the exception of any Human Resources recommended/adopted salary adjustments (increases or decreases effective for the new fiscal year).
+These recommended/adopted increases/decreases will be the new basis/salary for merit and COLA allocation.
+Merit money will be allocated on vacant positions and will be based on the rate of pay on the position when the vacancy occurred.
+Merit money will not be allocated on newly created positions.
+Application of increases will occur in this order: Re-class, COLA and then merit.

-These recommended/adopted increases/decreases will be the new basis/salary for merit allocation. - 7.
-All newly created positions will be funded at the minimum of the pay grade. - 8.
+- 7. All newly created positions will be funded at the minimum of the pay grade. - 8.
 Re-classifications will be funded in accordance with current policy. - 9.
 Merit funding (object code 001130) may only be used for merit performance/purpose in accordance with current policy.
 All merit funding remaining in salary line 001130 will roll forward each fiscal year.
 Merit funds, once allocated to a position, may not be moved back into the merit line, object code 001130.
-Merit funding/calculations are based on all filled/unfilled, full-time/part-time position based slots.
+Merit funding/calculations are based on all filled/unfilled, full-time/part-time position-based slots.
 New positions are excluded from merit funding but allowed up to a 5% merit increase after 90 days.